Elder – Sambuca negris

 Elderberry?
 It is shires dreaming wine.

 - Edibility – 4/5 – flowers, 5/5 – berries.
 Elder berries contain a precursor to hydrogen cyanide which can be harmful in high dosage.
 This compound is volatile, so boiling elderberries during preparation renders them safe.
-Elderflowers contain only trace quantities of the compound, so are safe for cold infusion, tinctures etc. Twigs and foliage should be removed.
+Elderflowers contain only trace quantities of the compound, so are safe for cold infusion, tinctures etc. Twigs and foliage should be removed as far as practicable, but it would take a patient person to remove every last bit of twig, and a a small amount isn’t a big issue.

 - Identification – 4/5 – beware of carrot family umbelifers, some of which are very toxic, but none of which are woody trunked small trees/large bushes.
 Can also be confused with wayfaring and rowan trees, which would lead to nothing more than disappointment.